Oyster reef restoration: Background

+Global

+Oyster reefs, vital coastal ecosystems, have suffered a dramatic decline worldwide.
+Centuries of unsustainable exploitation, including intense over-harvesting and destructive fishing practices, coupled with increasing pollution, and disease have severely degraded these habitats.
+By 2011, it was estimated that approximately 85% of global oyster reefs had been lost, highlighting the scale of this ecological crisis.
+This decline is documented across diverse regions, encompassing Australia, the United States, Europe, and Asia, including China and Japan, as well as coastal Africa.
+Few healthy oyster reefs remain on the coast of South America, at around 50% of their initial abundance.
+Overall, oyster reefs are one of the most threatened habitats on Earth, despite being crucial marine structure.

 Australia

 In the state of South Australia, oyster reefs mostly created by the Australian flat oyster (Ostrea angasi, or Southern mud oyster) once spread along 1500 km of coastline, but by the 21st century, there were none left.
 Since the British colonisation of South Australia from 1836, the waters have been subject to overfishing (and in particular dredging the sea floor, which destroys the oyster beds), water pollution and disease.
+In addition to temperate reefs in southern Australia, significant efforts are also underway to restore tropical shellfish reefs in Queensland, where extensive reef systems built by species such as Saccostrea glomerata (Sydney rock oyster) and Isognomon ephippium (leaf oyster) once dominated intertidal zones along estuaries and mangrove-lined creeks.
+Much of this habitat was lost due to historical overharvesting, sedimentation, and coastal development.
+Community-led restoration programs, such as those coordinated by OzFish Unlimited, have pioneered tropical reef restoration techniques using recycled oyster shells and biodegradable or stainless steel reef units.
+Projects have been implemented in regions like Moreton Bay, the Burnett River, and Great Keppel Island, helping to rebuild habitat, improve water quality, and support marine biodiversity.

 United States

 On the Atlantic coast of the United States, the eastern oyster (also known as Atlantic oyster and American oyster) acts as a keystone species by filtering estuaries and maintaining healthy coastal ecosystems.
 In addition to being a keystone species, oysters also serve as an indicator species—they are used to gather information on the overall health of the ecosystem.

 Since the early Americas, oyster beds have been beneficial for the North American Indians, who harvested oysters for subsistence purposes, and for the European colonists in the region.
 Since the 19th century oyster beds have been vital for commercial harvests and have generated substantial income.
 However, the majority of oyster populations have greatly declined within the last century due to over-harvesting, dredging, increased sedimentation, invasive species, pollution and disease.
 It is estimated that more than 85% of oyster reefs are gone, making it the most threatened marine habitat in the world.

 As a result, this has spawned a need for oyster restoration projects in order to revitalize the depleted natural resource of the oyster population.